eclipse-sumo/sumo/docs/web/docs/Developer/Documentation_Build.md

 - The static HTML sites are being generated using MkDocs and certain MkDocs-plugins

 # Requirements
 Building the documentation requires the python3-version of mkdocs along with several plugins.
-These can be installed with pip in the following manner:
+The complete plugins list is contained in the `requirements.txt` file in the `docs/web/` directory.
+These can be installed with pip using:
 ```
- pip3 install mkdocs mkdocs-macros-plugin mkdocs-git-revision-date-plugin pymdown-extensions mdx_truly_sane_lists mdx_gh_links plantuml_markdown
+ pip install -r requirements.txt
 ```
 You also need to install the plantuml package
 ```